Is that why your fingers are blue?

 You’re enjoying a walk outside, but after a little while, your fingers start to tingle and feel slightly numb.
 You don’t have anything to cover your hands with, so by the time you get back inside, your hands are very red with some whiteish color near the tips.
 You figure that you have some level of frostbite.
 How do you safely rewarm your hands?
 Should you be concerned about permanent damage?

-You should seek medical help for frostbite if you have any symptoms of superficial or deep frostbite, increased pain/swelling/redness/discharge in the frostbitten area, fever, or new/unexplained symptoms.
-While waiting to get help, protect the affected area from further cold exposure, don’t walk on frostbitten feet, and reduce pain with ibuprofen.
+You should seek medical help for frostbite if you have any symptoms of superficial or deep frostbite.
+Also, get help if there’s increased pain/swelling/redness/discharge in the frostbitten area, fever, or new/unexplained symptoms.
+While waiting for aid, protect the affected area from further cold exposure, don’t walk on frostbitten feet, and reduce pain with ibuprofen.
 You should get emergency medical help if you think you have hypothermia, which would present with intense shivering, slurred speech, drowsiness, and loss of coordination.

-The damaged, dead, or infected tissue needs to be removed from the affected area for it to heal properly.
-One option is to soak in a whirlpool bath because this naturally removes dead tissue.
+Damaged, dead, or infected tissue must be removed from the affected area for it to heal properly.
+One option is to soak in a whirlpool bath because it naturally removes dead tissue.
 Another solution is to have it surgically removed.
 Your doctor will help you decide the best method for wound care, depending on your condition.
 If the area becomes infected, you’ll need to take antibiotics.
 For severe frostbite where there is concern about possible amputation, your doctor may suggest intravenously injecting medication that helps restore blood flow, or clot-busting drugs (ex. tissue plasminogen activator—TPA).
-These pose a very serious risk of bleeding, so they aren’t used unless the damage is critical and it’s within 24 hours of exposure.
+These pose a severe risk of bleeding, so they aren’t used unless the damage is critical and within 24 hours of exposure.

-After developing any level of frostbite, there are a few key things to remember.
+After developing any type of frostbite, there are a few key things to remember.
 The most important is to avoid further exposure to the cold and wind.
 It’s also essential not to apply direct heat or rub the area.
 If your feet are affected, don’t walk on them.
-Any items that are tight, including rings, should be taken off in case of swelling.
+Any tight items, including rings, should be removed in case of swelling.
 If you’re having any discomfort, try over-the-counter pain medication, like ibuprofen, to reduce pain and inflammation.
 If blisters develop, don’t pop them since this can lead to infections.

-After making sure you’re appropriately dressed, limit the amount of time you spend outdoors in cold, wet, or windy weather.
-Keep moving because this helps to get your blood flowing and helps you to stay warm—just don’t overdo it.
+After ensuring you’re appropriately dressed, limit your time outdoors in cold, wet, or windy weather.
+Keep moving because this helps to get your blood flowing and allows you to stay warm—just don’t overdo it.
 Watch for signs of frostbite and if you notice any, go inside.
 Avoid drinking alcohol when you’re outdoors in cold weather since it causes you to lose body heat faster.
 Before going out in the cold, eat well-balanced meals and stay hydrated.
 If you’re traveling in cold weather, make sure you have emergency supplies and warm clothes with you in case you become stranded.

-Frostbite can be very serious, which is why you should do everything that you can to prevent it.
+Frostbite can be very serious, so you should do everything you can to prevent it.
 If you have any questions or concerns about frostbite, please speak with your doctor.
 If you would like more information, please visit MedlinePlus’ frostbite page at https://medlineplus.gov/frostbite.html